NetworkGradeLinux/mion-docs/about.markdown

 also enables live updates, rollbacks, and repurposing without the need for a reboot.

-There are distinct images and configurations using [bitbake's] multiconfig for the base operating system and container guests.
+There are distinct images and configurations using [bitbake's][bitbake] multiconfig for the base operating system and container guests.
 Application images are run through the container runtime, whereas system images are installed on bare-metal.
 System images paired with mion Board Support Packages incorporate a given